 Companion care sessions are also a chance for the caregiver to check in on the senior's overall well-being.
 Companion care is an important adjunct to physical home care services, like personal care grooming or changing bed linens, since it addresses the whole person, body, and spirit.

 Many seniors are less verbal in their elder years, so in addition to conversational cues, an attentive companion caregiver may pick up on changes in mood, extra fatigue, or other signs the client may need additional help or special attention.

 No matter what the home or health situation may be, seniors can benefit from the many services provided by a companion caregiver.

 - Safety and security checks

-- Managing daily routines
+- Managing daily routines such as personal care

 - Mail and personal correspondence